JonCyberGuy/SIEM-HomeLab/README.md

 <br />
 <br />
 <p align="center">
-<b>After I was done I had to delete the resource group I created for this project.
+<b>After I was done, I had to delete the resource group I created for this project.
 If I left it alone, it would eat up my $200 credit I would need for future projects.
 The reason I put everything under one resource group is for this exact reason, easier deletion of the resources I created.
 Now nothing would be left behind.</b>  <br/>
 </p>

 ![Deleting_Resources](https://user-images.githubusercontent.com/108043108/225455713-94e78229-b9ec-4f2e-ae17-24ed2636f7a1.jpg)